Museveni vows ‘Uganda is safe’ after tourist kidnap | Malay Mail

 Queen Elizabeth National Park, one of the East African nation’s most popular wildlife reserves, runs along the border with conflict-wracked regions of the Democratic Republic of Congo.
 It borders the famous Virunga national park, the oldest in Africa.

-Government spokesman Ofwono Opondo wrote on Twitter that US tourist Kimberly Endicott and experienced guide Jean-Paul Mirenge were rescued “by Uganda security forces in the DRC”.
+Government spokesman Ofwono Opondo wrote on Twitter that Endicott and Mirenge, were rescued “by Uganda security forces in the DRC”.

+Enanga told journalists that the pair were released due to the “implicit threat of the use of force” because the “armed captors knew they were being pursued”.

+“The operation to arrest the culprits is ongoing with the close coordination of our counterparts from the DRC,” he said.

 The Ugandan police’s tourist protection force had deployed a special response unit working alongside soldiers and wildlife rangers in the hunt for the kidnapped pair.